The web developer guide to web hosting profitability

 That’s where the hybrid solution comes in.

 It’s a special type of hosting plan exclusively from GoDaddy.
-Business hosting combines the dedicated resources and performance of a VPS (or dedicated server, for higher plans) with the easy-to-use cPanel interface of shared hosting, all at a great price.
+Web Hosting Plus combines the dedicated resources and performance of a VPS (or dedicated server, for higher plans) with the easy-to-use cPanel interface of shared hosting, all at a great price.

-GoDaddy designed business hosting for web professionals who need powerful hosting, but aren’t interested in learning server management.
+GoDaddy designed Web Hosting Plus for web professionals who need powerful hosting, but aren’t interested in learning server management.
 GoDaddy takes care of all the performance, security, and support.

 And that’s where this all comes together.
-With business hosting added to the mix, you’ve got an ideal setup for providing hosting services to your clients that fit their budget while also protecting your profits:
+With Web Hosting Plus added to the mix, you’ve got an ideal setup for providing hosting services to your clients that fit their budget while also protecting your profits:

 - Own the business hosting account yourself?
 Add a margin and charge for it.